cellml/libcellml/docs/theory/theory_iongates.rst

 equilibrium potential of :math:`E_{Y} = - 85` mV.

-The upper transient shown in :numref:`ion_gate_status` is the response :math:`y\left( t \right)` for each gate and the lower trace is the current through the channel.
+The upper transient shown in :numref:`ion_gate_status` is the response :math:`y\left( t \right)` for each gate and :numref:`ion_current` shows the current through the channel.
 Note the slow start to the current trace in comparison with the single gate transient :math:`y\left( t \right)`.

 The model of a gated ion channel presented here is used in the next two sections for the neural potassium and sodium channels.
-The gates create the time dependence of the channel's conductance through the experimentally observed voltage dependence of the gating rate constants :math:`\alpha_{y}` and :math:`\beta_{y}`.
+The gates create the transience of the channel's conductance through the voltage dependence of the gating rate constants :math:`\alpha_{y}` and :math:`\beta_{y}`.
 This means that the channel conductance (including the open channel conductance) is voltage dependent.
 For a partially open channel (:math:`y < 1`), the steady